Experience our heritage

 - An excellent example of Auckland's built heritage, 'The Pah' is an Itallianate style mansion built between 1877-1879.

-- Auckland Council extensively restored and adapted the homestead prior to its opening as the home of the TSB Bank Wallace Arts Centre in August 2010.
+- Auckland Council extensively restored and adapted the homestead before it opened as the home of the TSB Bank Wallace Arts Centre in August 2010.

 - Visit the Wallace Arts Centre website for information on taking a tour of the Pah Homestead.